APTrust/dart-docs/docs/developers/plugins/network_clients.md

 * List files or objects in the remote service (if the service supports list operations).

-Note that at the time of DART's 2.0 release, DART supports only S3 uploads.
+Note DART 2.0.11 supports only S3 and SFTP uploads.

 ## API and Events